Jonathan2251/lbd/_sources/elf.rst.txt

 will update these two offset relocation records to the correct offset value.
-You can check if the cpu0 of %hi(_gp_disp) and %lo(_gp_disp) are correct by above mips Relocation Records of R_MIPS_HI(_gp_disp) and  R_MIPS_LO(_gp_disp) even though the cpu0 is not a CPU recognized by readelf utilitly.
+You can check if the cpu0 of %hi(_gp_disp) and %lo(_gp_disp) are correct by above mips Relocation Records of R_MIPS_HI(_gp_disp) and  R_MIPS_LO(_gp_disp) even though the cpu0 is not a CPU recognized by llvm-readelf utilitly.
 The instruction **“ld $2, %got(gI)($gp)”** is same since we don't know what the address of .data section variable will load to.
 So, Cpu0 translate the address to 0 and made a relocation record on 0x00000020